PySide6.QtDesigner.QDesignerTaskMenuExtension

 myAction = QAction()

 Since we are implementing an interface, we must ensure that it is made known to the meta-object system using the Q_INTERFACES() macro.
-This enables Qt Designer to use the qobject_cast() function to query for supported interfaces using nothing but a QObject pointer.
+This enables Qt Widgets Designer to use the qobject_cast() function to query for supported interfaces using nothing but a QObject pointer.

-You must reimplement the taskActions() function to return a list of actions that will be included in Qt Designer task menu.
+You must reimplement the taskActions() function to return a list of actions that will be included in Qt Widgets Designer task menu.
 Optionally, you can reimplement the preferredEditAction() function to set the action that is invoked when selecting your plugin and pressing F2.
 The preferred edit action must be one of the actions returned by taskActions() and, if it’s not defined, pressing the F2 key will simply be ignored.

-In Qt Designer, extensions are not created until they are required.
-A task menu extension, for example, is created when you click the right mouse button over a widget in Qt Designer's workspace.
-For that reason you must also construct an extension factory, using either QExtensionFactory or a subclass, and register it using Qt Designer's extension manager .
+In Qt Widgets Designer, extensions are not created until they are required.
+A task menu extension, for example, is created when you click the right mouse button over a widget in Qt Widgets Designer’s workspace.
+For that reason you must also construct an extension factory, using either QExtensionFactory or a subclass, and register it using Qt Widgets Designer’s extension manager .

-When a task menu extension is required, Qt Designer's extension manager will run through all its registered factories calling createExtension() for each until it finds one that is able to create a task menu extension for the selected widget.
+When a task menu extension is required, Qt Widgets Designer’s extension manager will run through all its registered factories calling createExtension() for each until it finds one that is able to create a task menu extension for the selected widget.
 This factory will then make an instance of the extension.

-There are four available types of extensions in Qt Designer: QDesignerContainerExtension , QDesignerMemberSheetExtension , QDesignerPropertySheetExtension , and QDesignerTaskMenuExtension .
-Qt Designer's behavior is the same whether the requested extension is associated with a container, a member sheet, a property sheet or a task menu.
+There are four available types of extensions in Qt Widgets Designer: QDesignerContainerExtension , QDesignerMemberSheetExtension , QDesignerPropertySheetExtension , and QDesignerTaskMenuExtension .
+Qt Widgets Designer’s behavior is the same whether the requested extension is associated with a container, a member sheet, a property sheet or a task menu.

 The QExtensionFactory class provides a standard extension factory, and can also be used as an interface for custom extension factories.
 You can either create a new QExtensionFactory and reimplement the createExtension() function.
 For example: